 Likely Growth of the Microbial Contract Biomanufacturing Market

-The microbial contract biomanufacturing market is anticipated to grow at an annualized rate of approximately 9%, as the drug developers are anticipated to continue to outsource their manufacturing services in mid to long term.
+The microbial fermentation CMO market is anticipated to grow at an annualized rate of approximately 9%, as the drug developers are anticipated to continue to outsource their manufacturing services in mid to long term.

 In the long-term, the projected opportunity is anticipated to be well distributed across scale of operation, size of contract service providers and various regions.